 The B.S. in Adolescent Education (grades 7-12) has concentrations in English, Mathematics, Physics, Biology, Social Studies and Spanish (some concentrations are not available on all campuses).
-Completion of an undergraduate program in The School of Education, or a minor in Adolescent Education through St. John’s College of Liberal Arts and Sciences entitles a student to be eligible to receive initial New York State Certification.
-Students who earn this degree are qualified to teach in middle school and high school settings.
+Completion of an undergraduate program in The School of Education entitles a student to be eligible to receive initial New York State Certification.
+Students who earn this degree are qualified to teach in grades 7-12.

 Demonstrate knowledge of students.